begin-theadventure/lutris-scripts/lutris-scripts/R5Reloaded/Steam Origin/Readme.md

     And then: Search games and more -> Apex Legends -> Add to Library

+Launch Apex (with the R5Reloaded launcher)

-6. Changing Origing settings to save resources and other things (optional).
+6. Change settings to save resources, etc. (optional).

-    To disable **hardware acceleration**, which in my case uses 500+ MiB of GPU (!), see this [Reddit post](https://www.reddit.com/r/origin/comments/q8o9gv/disable_origin_client_hardware_acceleration).
+    To disable **hardware acceleration**, which in my case can use 500+ MiB of GPU, see this [Reddit post](https://www.reddit.com/r/origin/comments/q8o9gv/disable_origin_client_hardware_acceleration).
 In our case, the directory is /path/to/x/pfx/drive_c/Program Files (x86)/Origin/platforms

     Origin -> Applications Settings: